Electric Lighting Acts 1882 to 1909: Electric Lighting Act 1888

-The Electric Lighting Act 1888 received royal assent on 28 June 1888.
-The long title of the Act is: 'An Act to amend the Electric Lighting Act, 1882'.
+The Electric Lighting Act 1888 (51 & 52 Vict. c.
+12) received royal assent on 28 June 1888.
+The long title of the act is: 'An Act to amend the Electric Lighting Act, 1882'.

 The act extended the reversion to local authority ownership to 42 years.
 It also required the consent of the local authority prior to the granting of provisional orders, whereas local authorities had only needed to be informed under the 1882 Act.

 Provisions

 The act comprised five sections, the provisions are summarised as follows.